boots-edu/textbook/source/original/week7.md

 <span style="color:#D4D4D4">\}</span>

-Now we can’t create a color object with invalid values\.
+Now we can't create a color object with invalid values\.
 If we try\, the Color class will raise an exception to notify the calling code that something bad happened\.

 __Topic: Exceptions__